 Despite the friendly warning from Google, this is the best place to start for folks starting out in PPC or using their spare time to manage their account but has its drawbacks.

-First, it can take precious time away from other tasks.
-When it comes down to it, manual bidding still requires a time investment to look at performance, judge if the keyword bid needs to change, decide what that change needs to be and then actually making that change.
+When it comes down to it, manual bidding requires a time investment to look at performance, judge if the keyword bid needs to change, decide what that change needs to be, and then actually make that change.

 These two downsides don’t mean all automation is good and that manual bidding isn’t the right solution for you.
-But these are something to consider when determining bid strategies.
+But they are something to consider when determining bid strategies.

 Enhanced CPC bidding is very similar to manual bidding but allows the Google Ads algorithm to make adjustments to the manually set keyword bid.

-Unlike Enhanced CPC, Maximize Conversions is what Google calls a fully automated bidding strategy.
+While Enhanced CPC is a semi-automated bidding strategy, Maximize Conversions is a fully automated bidding strategy.
 This means there are no individual keyword bids set by advertisers that Google factors in.
-It simply chooses a CPC bid based on the goal outcome of the bidding strategy.
+It simply chooses a CPC bid based on the goal of the bidding strategy.